-Hosted by the Centre for Indigenous Support and Community Engagement, the Kinàmàgawin Symposium addresses timely topics—chosen by students—relevant to Indigenous peoples and empowers students, staff, and faculty at Carleton to further their own knowledge and become a positive force for change.
+Hosted by the Centre for Indigenous Support and Community Engagement, the Kinàmàgawin Symposium addresses timely topics relevant to Indigenous peoples.
+It empowers students, staff, and faculty at Carleton to further their own knowledge and become a positive force for change.

-The name Kinàmàgawin, which means Learning Together, is shared by the Kinàmàgawin report published by the Carleton University Strategic Indigenous Initiatives Committee in 2020.
-In 2022, the Kinàmàgawin Progress Report was released.
+The name Kinàmàgawin, which means Learning Together, is also used for the Kinàmàgawin report published by the Carleton University Strategic Indigenous Initiatives Committee in 2020.
+In the following years, progress reports were also released: 2022 Kinàmàgawin Progress Report, 2024 Kinàmàgawin Progress Report, and the 2026 Kinàmàgawin Progress Report.

 Previous Symposium Events